sonyxperiadev/lumber-mill/README.md

 ```
 ## Background
-The project started after struggling to make logstash do **exactly** what we wanted to do on AWS and
+The project started after struggling to make Logstash do **exactly** what we wanted to do on AWS and
 Lumber Mill is the third generation of this project that we decided to open source.
 We have been running
 earlier versions in production for more than a year.

 ## Features
-We have chosen to limit our first version to the following functionality

 * AWS Lambda events from Kinesis, S3 & Cloudwatch Logs
 * S3 Get / Put / Delete